xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 ## Talks & Research Updates

-I’m honored to be selected for an oral presentation at MLSB NeurIPS 2024 this December, where I  discussed peptide design using an E3NN Flow-Matching model.
+I’m honored to be selected for an oral presentation at MLSB NeurIPS 2024 last December, where I  discussed peptide design using an E3NN Flow-Matching model.
 Check out the link below for details on the talk!

 <p align="center">
 <a href="https://neurips.cc/virtual/2024/102550" target="_blank">